TimeATronics/Encrypt0/README.md

 ## INSTALLATION

-Encrypt0 was written on a device with Windows architecture.
-However, provisions have been made to install and use the application on devices running on both Windows and UNIX-based operating systems.
+Encrypt0 can be installed and used on devices running on both Windows and GNU/Linux-based operating systems.
+This application has been tested on “Windows 7 (32-bit)”, “Windows 10 (64-bit)” and “Raspbian GNU/Linux 10 (buster) (armv7l)” operating systems.

 This application does not require explicit installation since it uses a frozen binary executable.
 System-specific instructions for running Encrypt0 are given below: